Antiokus314/express_seed/README.md

 1. The exporting is done at the bottom of the file
 1. Once completely defined, it should be added to the **app/middleware/index.js** load sequence
 1. It should **NOT** be loaded after the error middleware (unless there are special circumstances requiring it so)

+### config/assets
+All asset specific configurations exist in this file.
+See [Mincer](https://github.com/nodeca/mincer)

 ## Install & Run